dbanetto/uni/hadoop/report.md

 uploading the application to the server.
 However, this measurement is not precise as the log only gives the resolution of seconds.
-This is not an issue as the time that a job take is long enough so finer resolutions of the timing does not add much, for example the log above shows a wall clock time of 25 seconds and if there were also fractions of a second it would not make much difference to the end result.
+This is an acceptable trade-off as the experiment is focused on observing large changes in the recorded time not putting it under a microscope to find the absolute fastest time.

 ### Results